guidopineda/blog/_posts/2021-06-16-create-github-page.md

 # Step by step

-Before we need to fork a [http://jekyllthemes.org/](Jekyll) template.
+Before we need to fork a [Jekyll](http://jekyllthemes.org/ "Jekyll Themes") template.